fymmot/inclusive-dates/README.md

 ## Features

+### 🧏‍ Natural language input

-- 🧏‍ **Natural language input**: Text field accepts natural language input using Chrono.js.
+Text field accepts natural language input using Chrono.js.
 Try typing "yesterday", "May tenth" or "in one year"!.

+### 🧏‍ Accessibility first

-- 🧏‍ **Accessibility first**: Built to support users of assistive technology.
+Built to support users of assistive technology.
 Follows the WAI-ARIA APG Datepicker dialog pattern.

+### 🖼 Framework-agnostic

-- 🖼 **Framework-agnostic**: Standard Web Component that works with any framework – or no framework at all.
+Standard Web Component that works with any framework – or no framework at all.

+### 🦶 Small footprint

-- 🦶 **Small footprint**: The component is ~45KB minified and gzipped with Chrono.js.
-If you do not need language parsing, the original sqrrl/wc-datepicker calendar is ~4KB
+The component is ~45KB minified and gzipped with Chrono.js.
+If you do not need language parsing, the original sqrrl/wc-datepicker calendar is ~4KB.

+### 🪁 Low dependency

-- 🪁 **Low dependency**: External dependencies limited to accessibility utils (@react-aria/live-announcer, @a11y/focus-trap and aria-hidden).
+External dependencies limited to accessibility utils (@react-aria/live-announcer, @a11y/focus-trap and aria-hidden).

+### 💪 Strongly typed

-- 💪 **Strongly typed**: Written in TypeScript.
+Written in TypeScript.

+### 🇪🇺 Localizable

-- 🇪🇺 **Localizable**: Customizable labels and date formats.
+Customizable labels and date formats.

+### 🌈 Customizable

-- 🌈 **Customizable**: Semantic markup with no built-in styles.
+Semantic markup with no built-in styles.

+### 🧪 Well tested

-- 🧪 **Well tested**: Quality assured by means of unit tests.
+Quality assured by means of unit tests.

 ## Documentation & Demo